AlonCang/Local/DarkestDark/DarkestDark.Data/File Breakdowns/StateGraph BreakDown.md

 I think i get it.
 Sort of.
 Its all just boxes with sockets in boxes with sockets that keep trading their contents down a production line that uses boxes with sockets from other places in the factory.

-in macro its easy to simplify. in micro its causing my brain to bleed over the specifics that end up running smoothly like a swiss watch.
+in macro its easy to simplify and explain. in micro its causing my brain to bleed over the specifics that end up running smoothly like a swiss watch.
 Humbling to say the least.